codecaiine/microverse-portfolio/README.md

 ## Acknowledgments

 - Thanks to Microverse to made it
-- learning and coding partners
+- My learning and coding partners

 ## 📝 License